 Sitting Cat doesn't really mind what time of year it is.
 Cats are just as comfortable when the clocks go forward or backwards.
 During winter they sleep as happily by a log fire as they do in sunshine during the summer but that's cats for you!

 On Sitting Cat Clock you can imagine them on a warm summer evening surveying all around them.

 Jin Designs Wall Clocks are a perfect gift, not just for telling the time, but for decorating the walls of your home.
 You do not have to have just the one design, you can have your favourite ones in different rooms.
-Whatever you do decide just do not forget to change the time on your Jin Designs Clock by one hour on the 27th of March!
+Whatever you do decide just do not forget to change the time on your Jin Designs Clock by one hour!